cristinae/WikiTailor/lump/lump-ie-textprocessing/README.md

 tokenizer, both character and word n-grams, and stopworder, among other features.

 SUBPROJECTS
 -----------

 textprocessing includes the abstract classes for decomposing a text (for
 	instance, by extracting n-grams or tokens).

+ner includes the classes to extract named entities with opennlp

 ngram contains the classes for extracting both word and character n-grams
 	from a text.
 Note that an extractor for word 1-grams can be used as